buildcom/BossyUI/CONTRIBUTING.md

 Before you start work please create an Issue in this repo.
 The Issue title should reflect the Directive/Widget you are working on, ie:

-"GRAPH: Short discription on what you are working on"
+"GRAPH: Short description on what you are working on"

 Your working branch should be named with both the Directive/Widget name and the Issue number, ie:

 "GRAPH-1234"

-When committing code, you will need to prefix your commets with the branch name.
+When committing code, you will need to prefix your comments with the branch name.
 Pull request will be rejected if these rules are not met.

 ## Before You Pull Request